 "Replication, Qualitative Research, and Social Science Methodology," in Eric Wilson, ed., The Dual State: Parapolitics, Carl Schmitt, and the National Security Complex.
 Surrey, UK: Ashgate Press, 2012.
 For full text, click here.

 "The Military-Industrial Complex in a Globalized Context," in Ronald W. Cox, ed., Corporate Power and Globalization in US Foreign Policy.
 London: Routledge, 2012.
 For full text, click here.

-"Sigmund Freud as a Theorist of Government Secrecy," Research in Social Problems and Public Policy [special issue on Government Secrecy] 19, 2011.
-Lead article.
+"Sigmund Freud as a Theorist of Government Secrecy," Research in Social Problems and Public Policy 19, 2011.
+Lead article in a special issue on government secrecy.
 For full text, click here.

 "The Question of Whitewashing in American History and Social Science [on the CIA and academia]," in Donald Trent Jacobs, ed., Unlearning the Language of Conquest: Scholars Expose Anti-Indianism in America.
 Austin: University of Texas Press, 2006.
 For full text, click here.